Please Support Your Local Florida Farmers & Farmers Markets!

 Most markets showcase the work of an artist or two … and usually a couple of vendors focus on items organic selections for furry family members.
 There are usually a couple of food trucks that offer delicious ethnic foods or authentic barbeque.
 It’s such a nice outing whether you pop in for a few minutes or you spend a nice, relaxing time just browsing through each booth.

 It’s also a great place to buy gifts for the people in your lives.
-We’ve bought wicker baskets, filled them up with various Farmers Market finds and given them as gifts.
-We usually collect business cards from the vendors because so often are baskets are the hits of the party and everyone wants to know about the suppliers.
+We’ve bought wicker baskets, filled them up with various Farmers Market finds, and given them as gifts.
+We usually collect business cards from the vendors because so often our baskets are the hits of the party and everyone wants to know about the suppliers.

 Florida freshness is at the heart of all of these markets and expectations of purchasing high-quality locally grown food is what keeps so many of us coming back week after week … Also, a lot of these Florida farmers do trades with farmers from other parts of the state and country, so the selection of items is usually very diverse and impressive.
 So many of your grocery needs can be found at a fraction of the cost and you know you are getting the freshest of the fresh … plus, you are helping keep our fellow Floridians afloat financially as you enjoy the fruits of their labor.
 Now that’s a win/win for everyone!